zsparal/api-documentation/source/orders/migrate-to-orders.rst

 Why use orders?
 ---------------
-* *Pay after delivery* payment methods like *Klarna Pay later* or *Klarna Slice it* are only available in the orders API.
+* *Pay after delivery* payment methods like *Klarna Pay later* or *Klarna Slice it* are only available when using the :doc:`Create Order API </reference/v2/orders-api/create-order>`.
-* Some payment methods communicate the order lines to the customer in the payment screen or in an invoice.
+* Some payment methods communicate the order lines to the customer in the hosted payment pages or in an invoice.
 * The order can also be inspected in the dashboard, where individual order lines can be shipped, refunded or canceled.
 This can also be done by using the API.